integr8ly/cloud-resource-operator/README.md

 ```
 *Note* You may experience some downtime in the resource during the creation of the Snapshot

-## Skip Create
+### Skip Create
-The cloud resource operator continuously reconciles using the strat-config as a source of truth for the current state of the provisioned resources.
+CRO continuously reconciles using the strat-config as a source of truth for the current state of the provisioned resources.
 Should these resources alter from the expected the state the operator will update the resources to match the expected state.

 There can be circumstances where a provisioned resource would need to be altered.
 If this is the case, add `skipCreate: true` to the resources CR `spec`.
 This will cause the operator to skip creating or updating the resource.

-## Via the Operator Catalog

-***In development***

 ## Deployment
 The operator expects two configmaps to exist in the namespace it is watching.
 These configmaps provide the configuration needed to outline the deployment methods and strategies used when provisioning cloud resources.